Mondelez International (MDLZ) Q1 2017 Results - Earnings Call Transcript

 Irene B. Rosenfeld - Mondelez International, Inc.

 It's both of those things, David.
 I mean, it starts with the fact that there will be some shelf space that will be vacated.
 One of the benefits of a DSD organization is that there's a broader assortment of inventory that is typically carried and the opportunity now for us to get in some of our secondary brands, many of which actually have better velocity than some of the brands that were on the shelf is priority one, but there's also, because of the expandable consumption of biscuits, the opportunity for us to get more product out on the floor is the other big opportunity.
-So it's actually the focus will be on both of those things.
+So, it's actually the focus will be on both of those things.

 David Cristopher Driscoll - Citigroup Global Markets, Inc.